Applicants should demonstrate:

 The application fee must accompany all applications.
 It may be paid by check in U.S. dollars, made out to "UNC School of Law" and mailed to the law school address below.
 The application fee may also be paid online.

-The opening and closing application dates for each year's application cycle are October 15 - April 30.
+The opening and closing application dates for each year's application cycle are October 15 - May 31.
+Applications received after May 31 may be accepted on a case-by-case basis.

 Address all correspondence that is sent directly to UNC School of Law to: